 Each fall semester, Northland Pioneer College selects up to 18 NPC students (two per campus/center) for the All-Arizona/All-USA Academic Team Scholarship.
 This scholarship provides a full tuition waiver to any of the three Arizona state universities, ASU, NAU or U of A for up to 60 credits to complete his or her bachelor's degree.
 Recipients additionally receive a one-time award from NPC ranging from $500 to $1,000.

-Students selected for the All-Arizona Academic Team scholarship are also automatically entered into competition for several other national academic team scholarships with the opportunity to win additional funds.
+Students selected for the All-Arizona Academic Team scholarship are also automatically entered into competition for several other national academic team scholarships with the opportunity to receive additional funds.

 PTK membership is not required.